-Teenage is the time, when young minds are easily affected, susceptible and vulnerable.
-If parents are able to communicate effectively with their teens, understand his or her challenges and work together with them towards a solution, the results are nothing short of magical!
-In fact, positive encouragement during the receptive teenage years can lead to sensible, successful and mature adults.
+Teenage is the time when young minds are easily affected, susceptible and vulnerable.
+If parents can communicate effectively with their teens, understand their challenges, and work together towards a solution, the results are nothing short of magical!
+Positive encouragement during the receptive teenage years can lead to sensible, successful, and mature adults.

 The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed

 – Jessica Lahey